Skip to content

 Option Description Default

---all Scan ALL configured Modal profiles Current profile only
+--all Scan all configured Modal profiles Current profile only

 How it works:

-1. Scans for running apps whose description starts with m-gpux and state is deployed or running
+1. Scans for running apps whose description starts with m-gpux

 2. Displays a numbered table of matching apps